 Quality Assurance/Quality Control

-- BAI developed a preliminary roadway corridor model utilizing Inroads to establish approximate cut/fill limits, earthwork quantities, impacts, right-of-way needs, and identified stormwater management locations and the anticipated type/size of facility.
-The design also included a 25 foot wide utility corridor along the toe of slope for utility relocations.
+- BAI developed a preliminary roadway corridor model utilizing Inroads to establish approximate cut/fill limits, earthwork quantities, impacts, right-of-way needs, and identified storm water management locations and the anticipated type/size of facility.
+The design also included a 25 foot wide utility corridor along the toe of slope for utility relocation.

 - BAI also developed intersection geometry for seven intersections along the MD 404 corridor including the design of accel/decel lanes, intersection access control, and bike compatibility.
 For safety purposes, BAI developed s-shaped concrete medians at each intersection to prohibit left-turn maneuvers.
 BAI also installed a series of ‘J-Turns’ spaced every 1200’ along MD 404 to safely allow U-turn and Left-turn maneuvers onto driveways or farm roads.
 The J-turns were designed to accommodate emergency response vehicles or large farm equipment.

-- Stormwater Management: BAI was responsible for all SWM design including the development of concept plans, reports, calculations, etc. and were submitted to SHA-PRD for a conditional SWM approval – Letter of Intent (LOI).
-The site was evaluated in accordance with the Maryland Stormwater Management Guidelines for State and Federal Projects (April 2010).
+- Storm Water Management: BAI was responsible for all SWM design including the development of concept plans, reports, calculations, etc. These were submitted to SHA-PRD for a conditional SWM approval – Letter of Intent (LOI).
+The site was evaluated in accordance with the Maryland Storm Water Management Guidelines for State and Federal Projects (April 2010).
 BAI implemented environmental site design to the maximum extent practicable (MEP) by utilizing various ESD facilities in conjunction with 16 quantity control ponds.

-- Since the project resulted in a net increase of site impervious, BAI developed and submitted a concept SWM report and plan depicting the site layout with ESD target volumes, existing and proposed drainage areas, environmental resources/land uses, water quality, etc. Due to the presence of a high water table throughout the project corridor, many infiltration ESD facilities were not able to be used – including bioswales and microbiorention.
-Therefore, BAI utilized a series of wet-swales with earth check dams in combination with submerged gravel wetlands.
+- Since the project resulted in a net increase of site imperviousness, BAI developed and submitted a concept SWM report and plan depicting the site layout with ESD target volumes, existing and proposed drainage areas, environmental resources/land uses, water quality, etc. Due to the presence of a high water table throughout the project corridor, many infiltration ESD facilities were not able to be used – including bio-swales and micro-biorention.
+As such, BAI utilized a series of wet-swales with earth check dams in combination with submerged gravel wetlands.